 ABM Industries Earnings Preview

-ABM Industries (NYS: ABM) beat estimates by $0.01 last quarter, and investors are hoping it can beat them again.
-The company will unveil its latest earnings Monday.
-AMB is a facility services contractor that provides janitorial, parking, security, and engineering services for commercial, industrial, institutional, and retail facilities primarily throughout the United States.
+Investors hope ABM Industries (NYS: ABM) will top analyst estimates once again after beating predictions by $0.04 in the previous quarter.
+The company will unveil its latest earnings on Tuesday, Dec.
+13. ABM Industries is a facility services contractor providing janitorial, parking, security, and engineering services for commercial, industrial, institutional, and retail facilities primarily throughout the United States.

 What analysts say:

-- Buy, sell, or hold?: Half of analysts think investors should stand pat on ABM Industries while the remaining half rate the stock as a buy.
-Analysts still rate the stock a hold, but they are a bit more wary about it compared with three months ago.
+- Buy, sell, or hold?: Analysts think investors should stand pat on ABM Industries with three of four analysts rating it hold.
+Analysts don't like ABM Industries as much as competitor Healthcare Services Group overall.
+Three out of six analysts rate Healthcare Services Group a buy compared to one of four for ABM Industries.
+While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.

-- Revenue Forecasts: On average, analysts predict $1.1 billion in revenue this quarter.
-That would represent a rise of 26.6% from the year-ago quarter.
+- Revenue forecasts: On average, analysts predict $1.08 billion in revenue this quarter.
+That would represent a rise of 19.8% from the year-ago quarter.

-- Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.47 per share.
-Estimates range from $0.46 to $0.48.
+- Wall Street earnings expectations: The average analyst estimate is earnings of $0.37 per share.
+Estimates range from $0.34 to $0.40.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 100% awarding it an "outperform" rating.
-The community at large backs the All-Stars with 91.8% giving it a rating of "outperform."
+CAPS All-Stars are solidly behind the stock with 93.8% awarding it an "outperform" rating.
+The community at large backs the All-Stars with 90.8% granting it a rating of "outperform."
 Fools have embraced ABM Industries, though the message boards have been quiet lately with only 52 posts in the past 30 days.
 ABM Industries' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.